Ruth

 Set in a Victorian castle, Watermouth Castle is one of the more unusual indoor things to do in North Devon, and it offers a day out like no other.
 Explore the castle where you’ll discover antique games and machines, historic toys, musical delights and costumed models depicting Victorian life.
 Listen to robots playing in a band, watch the model railway and admire the suits of armour.

 Descend into the dungeon if you dare to come face to face with fairy-tale creatures, visit bygone craft shops and navigate a maze.
 There is also a 1920s organ with synchronised water jets and lights, as well as plenty of outdoor rides and attractions too if the sun does put his hat on – it’s a day out that has to be seen to be believed!
+If you enjoy visiting castles, check out our guide on the top castles in Devon.

 The sea: best for thrillseekers